tmtmtmtm/stance-viewer-jekyll/README.md

 least until I write up a lot more of how all the parts hang together.

-VoteIt and Popolo should cope well with lots of very different voting scenarios, but Stancer is currently very UK specific.
+VoteIt and Popolo should cope well with lots of very different voting scenarios, but the Stancer is currently very UK specific.
 Splitting out a more generic component is a high priority.